caliAlex/caliAlex/README.md

+- TO RUN THIS PROGRAM, SIMPLY DOWNLOAD THE SRC FILE, OPEN THE 'compile.bat' FILE, THEN OPEN THE 'run.bat' FILE

 - 👋 Hi, my name is Alex (aka @caliAlex)

 - 👀 I’m interested in game designe, UI, media relations, and music.